Skip to content

 fun ^sub(

-) -> result: Cell<Number>
+) -> cell: Cell<Any>

 /**

 * Check if equal to a value.
-This is equivalent to the `==` operator.
+The default behavior is equivalent to the `==` operator.

 *